 Last year, a Georgia teenager made headlines after causing a serious car accident, in which a young man sustained irreparable traumatic brain injury, because she was using Snapchat while driving.
 The application’s makers had recently launched a new speed filter that allowed drivers to post selfies that indicated at what speed the user was traveling.
-The news story only reinforced the public’s growing concern over increasing incidents of distracted driving and resulting car accidents.
+The news story only reinforced the public’s growing concern over increasing incidents of distracted driving and resulting car accidents in Augusta GA.
 The victim’s family members have filed complaints against both the driver and Snapchat.

 Types of Distractions

 According to the Centers for Disease Control and Prevention (CDC), as many as 1,161 people are injured in car accidents caused by distracted driving on a daily basis.
 Although using social media while driving is one of the most common causes of distracted driving, there are unfortunately, many others.
 Generally, all types of distractions fall under one or more of the following categories:

 - Visual, which requires a driver to take his or her eyes off of the road;